An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Cann, Caen, Can and others.

 This web page shows only a small excerpt of our Ghan research.
-Another 234 words(17 lines of text) covering the year 1100 is included under the topic Early Ghan History in all our PDF Extended History products.
+Another 233 words(17 lines of text) covering the years 110 and 1100 are included under the topic Early Ghan History in all our PDF Extended History products.

 More information is included under the topic Early Ghan Notables in all our PDF Extended History products.